rahultumma-algo/Repo-Manage/README.md

 ## Need Help?

-If you have any questions or need assistance, don't hesitate to reach out to the project contributors.
-We're here to help you navigate the repository and contribute effectively.
+If you have any questions or need assistance, don't hesitate to reach out to the project TL.
+We're here to help.

 Happy coding!